-3. Size of Posterior

-4. Distended Fontanel

-5. Depressed Fontanel

-Whi romuscular System: th of the following reflexes are present, is this a normal or abnormal finding, and how ou test for this type of reflex?
+Neuromuscular System: Which of the following reflexes are present, is this a normal or abnormal finding, and how do you test for this type of reflex?

 1. Coughing:

 2. Sneezing:

 3. Gagging:

 4. Blinking:

 5. Crying:

 6. Moro Reflex:

 7. Tonic Neck Reflex:

 8. Grasping:

 9. Babinski:

 10. Rooting:

+GI System:

-G I System: 1.
-How long after birth, did the infant have its first bowel movement?
+1. How long after birth, did the infant have its first bowel movement?

 2. Is this normal?

 3. Describe what the stool looked like?

 4. What is the typical stool called?

-5. - How much formula does this infant generally take with each feeding?
+5. How much formula does this infant generally take with each feeding?

 6. If infant is breast-fed, how long does she/he usually nurse?
 7. What are some of the safety factors the nurse should use in feeding newborn?

-/hat was the Apgar score for this infant at 1 minute after birth? minutes after birth?
-W as these scores within normal limits?
-Li st and describe the components utilized in the Apgar score
+What was the Apgar score for this infant at 1 minute after birth?
+5 minutes after birth?
+Was these scores within normal limits?
+List and describe the components utilized in the Apgar score What are some safety factors that all nursery nurses should observe when caring f or Infants:

-Vhat are some safety factors that all nursery nurses should observe when caring for nfants: What measures are in place at your clinical facility for an infant abduction plan?
+What measures are in place at your clinical facility for an infant abduction plan?

-Reflect on your experience with rotation and relate its value to your future no ractice: ursin
+Reflect on your experience with rotation and relate its value to your future nursing practice: